 Dalrymple funds support:

-— faculty and graduate student research at archives, libraries, and in fieldwork around the world
+— faculty and graduate student research at archives, libraries, and in fieldwork in the United States and around the world

 — the acquisition of specialist research materials for the J. D. Williams Library

 — a program of public lectures and seminars to complement the department’s research culture and create conversations with our neighbors on campus and beyond